alexharri/website/posts/non-null-assertions.md

 const ctx = canvas.getContext("2d"); // No error
 ```

-We know that the returned element will always be a canvas, and we communicated that extra information to TypeScript via the type assertion.
+We know the returned element will always be a canvas, and we communicated that extra information to TypeScript via the type assertion.
 TypeScript accepts this information at face value <EmDash /> it trusts that we, the developer, have some information it doesn't.

 With this in mind, let's circle back to the <Code.ts interface>Map</Code.ts> example.